Yisrael Galili

-Yisrael Galili (ישראל גלילי; 10 February 1911 – 8 February 1986) was an Israeli politician, government minister and member of Knesset.
+Yisrael Galili (יִשְׂרָאֵל גְּלִילִי; 10 February 1911 – 8 February 1986) was an Israeli politician, government minister and member of Knesset.
 Before Israel's independence in 1948, he served as Chief of Staff of Haganah, the main Zionist paramilitary organization that operated for the Yishuv in the British Mandate for Palestine.

 Biography

 Yisrael Berchenko (later Galili) was born in the town of Brailiv in the Russian Empire (now Ukraine).
 His family immigrated to Palestine when he was three years old and settled in Jaffa.
 Galili attended school there and apprenticed to be a printer.